voxeet/comms-uikit-react/README.md

 # Dolby.io Communications UI Kit React

-## UI Kit
+## Overview

 DolbyIO Communications UIKit React is a package for React developers to build a communication application.
 The main aim of this package is to reduce the complexity of building a web application using DolbyIO.

 Package consists of three basic elements:

-- Provider - Main component allowing to initialize integration with Dolby.io Comms API & state management
+- Provider: The main component that is responsible for the integration with Dolby.io Communications APIs platform, initialization, and state management
-- Hooks - Set of functions offering videoconferencing logic
+- Hooks: Set of functions responsible for the video conferencing logic
-- UI components - Set of UI components covering most popular patterns of videoconferencing apps
+- UI components: Set of UI components covering the most popular patterns for video conferencing applications

+If you want to see an example of an application created using the React UI Component, you can also check our [video conferencing application](https://github.com/dolbyio-samples/comms-app-react-videoconference).

+## Dolby.io account and dashboard

+To use the Dolby.io Communications UI Component for React, you need to have a Dolby.io account.
+If you do not have an account, [sign up](https://dolby.io/signup) for a free account.
+After confirming your email address, you will be logged in to your dashboard.
+The dashboard allows you to manage your applications, account settings, and billing.

+The CommsProvider provides the token and refreshToken props to authenticate against the Dolby.io service.
+For more information, see the [Authentication](https://docs.dolby.io/communications-apis/docs/guides-authentication#initialize-the-sdk-with-secure-authentication) guide.

+## Getting Started

+This procedure will help you create a simple web application that supports making a video call using the Dolby.io Communications APIs.
+It is a good starting point that you can follow along in your code editor.
+This starter project will provide the foundation upon which you can add additional features as you build out your own solutions for meetings, events, collaboration, or education.

-## Prerequisites
+### Prerequisites

 Make sure that you have: